JeanBaptiste-dlb/EDHDeckRater/README.md

 ### Salt level

-Based on EDHREC salt level.
+Based on EDHREC salt level

+## Score aggregator

+weighted average of the different scores to make a final score.

+or a model trained to predict a fnal score based on stats

 ## Project Structure